warber0x/Fluvver/README.md

 Bypass it by adding the `--without-libapp` argument.

+Sometimes, the Engine version is unknown because it's not available in the release notes.
+In such cases, only the Dart SDK version is shown if found.

 ## Technical details
 - Extract the snapshot_hash from libapp.so and libflutter.so.
 - Extract the SHA hash in libflutter.so necessary to identify the engine release.